Jacobian-Aware Posterior Sampling for Inverse Problems: Introduction

-\item \textbf{DDIM reformulation for conditional guidance.} We provide a principled way to incorporate log-likelihood gradient into an existing DDIM sampler via a conditional noise estimator.
-The resulting update preserves DDIM’s scheduling and therefore naturally scales with the number of steps, time re-spacing, and the level of stochasticity.
+Existing diffusion-based posterior samplers primarily follow two paradigms: \textbf{direct methods}, which approximate the log-likelihood gradient $\nabla_{\mathbf{x}} \log p(\mathbf{y}|\mathbf{x})$ along the sampling process, and \textbf{proximal methods}, which incorporate intermediate solutions satisfying measurement constraints \citep{kawar2022denoising, chung2022diffusion, zhu2023denoising, garber2024image, yang2024guidance}.
+We show that \cameraready{within a framework utilizing a common isotropic Gaussian approximation and linear (or locally linear) measurements,} these paradigms differ fundamentally in their treatment of the diffusion denoiser's Jacobian within the likelihood term.
+While this Jacobian encodes critical local geometry of the data distribution, training-induced non-idealities often lead to artifacts when used directly in zero-shot settings.

-\item \textbf{Adaptive, hyperparameter-free guidance scaling.} Viewing posterior sampling through the lens of step-size selection, we introduce a data-dependent, hyperparameter-free rule that modulates the guidance by the agreement between two complementary surrogates.
-This yields robust, alignment-aware updates at negligible runtime cost.
+In this work, we propose \textbf{J}acobian-\textbf{A}ware \textbf{P}osterior \textbf{S}ampling (JAPS).
+JAPS utilizes the Jacobian's prior information while mitigating detrimental effects through a corresponding proximal estimate, without additional computational cost.
+Furthermore, we extend this approach to nonlinear problems and provide a mathematical framework for incorporating likelihood terms into DDIM sampling \citep{song2020denoising}.

-\item \textbf{Perceptually leading performance with competitive distortion.} AdaPS achieves best or second-best LPIPS across tasks while maintaining strong PSNR—contrasting with baselines that optimize one metric at the expense of the other.
+Our main contributions are summarized as follows: \begin{enumerate}[label=\textbf{(\arabic*)}] \item \textbf{Jacobian-Aware Posterior Sampling:} We identify the role of the Jacobian in posterior sampling and introduce JAPS, a sampler that bridges direct and proximal solutions to improve reconstruction quality without extra computational overhead. \item \textbf{Nonlinear extension:} We extend our framework to nonlinear inverse problems, demonstrating improved performance across representative nonlinear tasks compared to existing baselines. \item \textbf{DDIM reformulation for conditional guidance:} We provide a formulation to incorporate the log-likelihood gradient into the DDIM sampler via a conditional noise estimator.
+This approach preserves DDIM’s original scheduling and scales with time re-spacing and varying levels of stochasticity. \end{enumerate}